 Financial Education Statistics

-A quick glance might indicate that financial literacy efforts are progressing fairly well.
+A quick glance at financial education statistics might indicate that financial literacy efforts are progressing fairly well.
 Of the 50 states and Washington, D.C., 22 require that high school students take a course in economics.
 Yeah!
 Also, of the 50 states and D.C., 17 require that high school students take a course in personal finance.
 That’s great news!
 Except that it isn’t.
 Of those 17, all but one are the same places that require high school economics.

 The total number of states (plus Washington, D.C.) that require high school students to take a course in economics, personal finance, or both: 23.
 The math here is pretty straightforward.
 If only 23 out of 50 states and D.C. demand some level of economic or personal finance education at the high school level, that leaves 28 that have no requirement at all.
 I should note that four of these do require that such a course be available to students.
 But let’s go back to the math.
 Again, it’s easy: